OctopusDeploy/blog/blog/2020-10/public-bug-bounty/index.md

 Our scope is strictly limited to our dedicated security testing environment: https://bc.octopus.com.
 Any testing outside of this scope will not be rewarded.
 We’ve kept our product (including the cloud product) out of this scope for now, but we’re considering how we can manage including it in the future.
 For now, we have regular external audits for the product.

-For the full list of inclusions and exclusions [check the full brief on our Bugcrowd page](link-pending).
+For the full list of inclusions and exclusions [check the full brief on our Bugcrowd page](https://bugcrowd.com/octopus-og?preview=90742a4edd959f68642cdef699a4f491).

 ### Rewards

-Rewards range from $250-$3000 depending on the severity of the findings, and we use the Bugcrowd VRT and CVSS scoring to help us make consistent judgments about that.
+Rewards range from $150-$3000 depending on the severity of the findings, and we use the Bugcrowd VRT and CVSS scoring to help us make consistent judgments about that.

 ## Come and join us keep Octopus safer